Netweather

 A gradual change this week as temperatures dip and rain appears

 Gradual change this week as the sultry warmth fades and bands of rain or scattered showers break the dry spell.
-Welcome rain but it won't be enough.
+Welcome rain, but it won't be enough.

 Issued: 25th August 2025 22:12

 Well, what a Bank Holiday (where available).
-It was hot and sunny.
+It was sunny with a sultry warmth.
 Wales and Northern Ireland both saw their warmest August bank holiday Monday on record.
-Hawarden, Flintshire 29.1C and Magilligan, Co.
+Hawarden, Flintshire 29.6C and Magilligan, Co.
 Londonderry at 24.5C.
-Although it wasn’t a bank holiday in Scotland, the day record for the 25th August was broken with 27.1°C at Charterhall in the Scottish Borders.
+(Previously 26.5C in Gwent in 1991 and 23.8C in Co.Derry in 1983.)
+Although it wasn’t a bank holiday in Scotland, the equivalent day record was broken with 27.1°C at Charterhall in the Scottish Borders.
+In southwest England, temperatures reached over 29C.

 And all the time, a change in the weather was lurking out in the Atlantic, allowing a long weekend before the weather across the UK turns fresher and more unsettled during this week.